1031-Systems/1031_Delivery/docs/Help.md

 selected, new channels will be inserted at that position, pushing the selected channel and others down the display.

+The Delete function requests confirmation prior to deleting.
+This is because it is difficult but possible to select and then delete a channel that is hidden such that the user is not immediately aware that a channel was deleted.
+Of course the delete may be undone.
+Hauntimator attempts to deselect any channel that is hidden so you should not have any problems with weird changes happening to hidden channels.

 The Amplitudize function fills the channel with data points based on the amplitude of the audio signal.
 By default, it only fills the visible part of the channel but the user may change that as well as the sampling rate of the new data points.
 The dialog for the Amplitudize function also allows a cutoff value to be specified.
 For Digital channels, any value below the cutoff results in a zero digital value while any value above the cutoff results in a one digital value.

-The Shift function is not yet implemented.

-The Delete function requests confirmation prior to deleting.
-This is because it is difficult but possible to select and then delete a channel that is hidden such that the user is not immediately aware that a channel was deleted.
-Of course the delete may be undone.
-Hauntimator attempts to deselect any channel that is hidden so you should not have any problems with weird changes happening to hidden channels.
+The Clear functions are used to delete knots from selected channels.
+Clear In deletes knots in the visible time range.
+Clear Out deletes knots outside the visible time range, preserving the visible ones.
+Clear deletes all knots in the selected channels.

 <a name="tags">
 &nbsp;